What is oil palm?

 Each fruit bunch will produce 20-25% oil at the mill.
 For every 10 tonnes of palm oil produced at the mill, 1 tonne of palm kernel oil is produced when the kernel is crushed.

-The oil palm keeps producing the fruit bunches until the end of its economic lifespan of between 25-30 years.
-This remarkable agronomic characteristic allows the oil palm to provide a consistent and uninterrupted supply of vegetable oils to meet ever-increasing global demand.
+The oil palm keeps producing the fruit bunches until the end of its economic lifespan; between 25 to 30 years.
+This remarkable agronomic characteristic allows the oil palm to provide a consistent and uninterrupted supply of vegetable oils to meet the ever-increasing global demand.

 What is palm oil?

 Palm oil, like olive oil, is a fruit oil.
 It is the only vegetable oil that contains an equal proportion of unsaturated and saturated fatty acids.
 It is particularly rich in saturated palmitic acid (44%), and monounsaturated oleic acid (40%).
 Palm oil is also naturally very stable because of its low content of polyunsaturated fatty acids (10%), in addition to its Vitamin E content.

 What are the differences between palm olein, palm stearin and palm super olein?